 A Certificate of Title in the name of the new Trustees was issued on 9 June 2016.

-It is understood that some work in preparation for a construction project on the monastery property was commenced in 2016.
+During the course of 2016 it became known that work had been commenced in preparation for the construction of a new building on the monastery property.
 As this work had been undertaken without the approval or knowledge of the Trustees appointed in 2015, Bishop George directed on 16 June 2016 that the work be stopped immediately.

-It is our understanding that the monastery site remains unoccupied and and that it has not been further developed.
+Father John has moved away from the monastery site sometime after 2016 and in 2022 he formally relinquished his role as caretaker of the monastery property.
+The site is presently unoccupied and has not been further developed.
 This situation is known to have been a cause of some dismay to those members of the Russian Orthodox community, particularly in Brisbane, whose generosity made purchase of the monastery property possible.
 Regrettably, this had led some community members to advocate sale of the property and allocation of the proceeds to other initiatives within the Diocese, particularly projects with a youth focus.
 Although such thinking is understandable, the original monastery vision was a worthy one, and we remain hopeful that it will be realised.

 Archpriest James Carles